Measure Q

 Department Budget Overview

-The Proposed Budget totals $7,531,850 in both revenues and expenditures.
-It includes $480,000 in administrative and operational costs, which cover the expense of one full-time Senior Administrative Analyst in Office of Response, Recovery, and Resilience (OR3) as well as other staffing, technology, and professional services.
-It also provides for the repayment of a $160,000 General Fund Contingency, approved on January 28, 2025, which represented a one-time allocation used to initiate operations.
-In addition, the budget allocates $2,684,740 in grants to other agencies, $1,402,370 in contributions to land partners, $1,402,370 in contributions to cities, and another $1,402,370 for special project costs.
+The budget increased expenses and revenues by $8,934,220 from the creation of this new departmental budget.
+The budget included expenses of $480,000 in administrative and operational costs, which covered the expense of one full-time Senior Administrative Analyst in Office of Response, Recovery, and Resilience (OR3) as well as other staffing, technology, and professional services.
 To maximize direct investment in the statutory purposes of Measure Q, only actual expenses will be charged to the measure.
+The budget also provided for the repayment of $160,000 to the General Fund Contingency, approved on January 28, 2025, which represented a one-time allocation used to initiate operations.
+In addition, the Budget provided for $2,684,740 in grants to other agencies, $1,402,370 in contributions to land partners, $1,402,370 in contributions to cities, $1,402,370 for special project costs, and $1,402,370 for internal transfer in and offsetting transfer out.

 Emerging Issues